Mexican gray squirrel: Introductions and impact

+As an invasive species

-The squirrels were introduced to Elliot Key, Florida, in 1938 by the early island owner J. Arthur Pancoast.
-He released two pairs of squirrels from Eastern Mexico to Elliot Key which resemble the native habitats in many ways.
-By 1950, these squirrels inhabited most of the entire island.
-This species of squirrels thrived and flourished in the newly introduced lands of the Elliot Key.
-It is believed that the squirrel found and occupied an empty niche in the environment but also had negative impacts on the species around it.
-By 1974, the species was observed on Adams Key, Florida, and later the next year, a red-bellied squirrel was captured by a park ranger trying to swim to Old Rhodes Key, Florida.
+The squirrels were introduced to Elliott Key, Florida, in 1938 by the early island owner J. Arthur Pancoast.
+He released two pairs of squirrels from Eastern Mexico to Elliot Key, which resembles the native habitats in many ways.
+By 1950, these squirrels inhabited most of the island.
+The introduced population survived a storm surge caused by Hurricane Andrew in 1992, which covered the island under six meters of water.
+During this time the species also spread to nearby islands, including Sands Key and Old Rhodes Key.

 One of the biggest concerns of the introduction of the Mexican gray squirrel is the competition with other species for food and resources.
 There is little predation pressure on the population, but competition for food and denning sites by black rats, raccoons, frugivorous birds, owls, and other species seems to be the primary limiting factor on the island's squirrel density.
 They compete with these species for space and places to nest.
 They compete with the threatened white-crowned pigeons, which depend upon the same food sources as the squirrels, such as Florida poison berries and pigeon plum berries.

 The introduction of the Mexican gray squirrel has been linked to the reduction of native food sources or species.
 More specifically, the introduction of these squirrels has reduced and damaged the number of trees and native species present as a result of their predation or need for resources.
 The squirrels nest in different species of trees, such as Mahogany, Pigeon Plum, and Sargent Plum trees.
-They use resources such as Mahogany leaves and twigs, pigeon plum leaves, Casuarina needles, palm fibers, Milkbark, and Sargent palm leaves to build their nests.
+They use resources such as mahogany leaves and twigs, pigeon plum leaves, Casuarina needles, palm fibers, milkbark, and sargent palm leaves to build their nests.
 In the Florida Keys, the squirrels are damaging many tree populations by gnawing on them and using them as the sources for nesting, including pigeon plum, wild mastic, poisonwood, and catclaw trees.
 The trees they nest in, as well as get their resources to build their nests from, are decreasing as a result of the damage the squirrels are causing.
 The damage they are causing to the trees is disrupting the community and ecosystem.
 The squirrels also consume Florida tree snails, which is a species of high concern within the state.
 There is a potential that the number and dispersal of white oak trees can decrease in response to the Mexican gray squirrels predation on its acorns.